-So grab your favorite mug and let’s make some keto hot chocolate!
+So grab your favorite mug and let’s make some hot chocolate!
 Plus, I’ll share my favorite mix ins for those looking for an extra special treat…

 How to Make Perfect Keto Hot Chocolate

 Working up a glass of this perfect keto hot chocolate is as simple as grabbing a handful of low carb shopping list ingredients, then heating and mixing them together.
-Top with some sugar free whipped cream and you’ve got a keto hot chocolate starbucks would marvel at!
+Top with some sugar free whipped cream and you’ve got a keto hot chocolate Starbucks would marvel at!

 Low Carb Milk

 Whether you’re looking for a keto hot chocolate dairy free, or you can’t get enough of your favorite milk substitute — the type of low carb milk you use is flexible.
-Keep the ratio of cocoa powder to milk substitute the same as in the keto hot chocolate recipe below and you’ll be good to go!
+Keep the ratio of cocoa powder to milk substitute the same as in the recipe below and you’ll be good to go!

 I make this keto hot chocolate heavy whipping cream and almond milk, feel free to swap it to all keto hot chocolate coconut milk (full fat or regular), almond milk, pecan milk, whatever you fancy — the keto hot chocolate nutrition will change with each of the variations.

-My favorite sweetener to use in keto hot chocolate is erythritol — a sugar alcohol typically extracted from corn with a similar mouthfeel, taste and baking characteristics to regular sugar.
+My favorite sweetener to use in hot chocolate is erythritol — a sugar alcohol typically extracted from corn with a similar mouthfeel, taste and baking characteristics to regular sugar.

 Feel free to swap this for whatever you prefer or have on hand.